-A great neighbourhood is one that is caring, cohesive, safe, and welcoming.
-It is also where neighbours are proud of their street and take ownership of the neighbourhood they live in.
+Having good neighbours can make a big difference to our lives, and goes a long way to creating a happy, healthy and peaceful environment for all.
+A great neighbourhood is caring, cohesive, safe and welcoming.
+It is also a place where neighbours are proud of their street and take ownership of the neighbourhood they live in.

 Here are some hints on how to be a good neighbour: